lisefrac/redtrilliumgardens.com/content/buy-plants.md

 Plants that are likely to be **available soon** include:

-- Virginia mountain-mint - Pycnanthemum virginianum
 - Common milkweed - Asclepias syriaca (🤞; this one has fought us)
 - Butterfly milkweed - Asclepias tuberosa (same)
 - White wood aster - Eurybia divaricata
+- Heart-leaved aster - Symphyotrichum cordifolium
-- Sundial lupine - Lupinus perennis
+- Golden alexanders - Zizia aurea
-- Rosemary
-- Basil
-- Dill
+- Dill, Fernleaf
+- Cilantro, 'Slow Bolt' and straight species

 ## "Where is your nursery located?
 When can I visit?"